Indoor Air Quality Testing Service

 A number of indoor air quality testing monitors exist.
 However, what you potentially save in price may cost you when it comes to the accuracy of your test.
 Professional indoor air quality testing services, such as those provided by Precision Environmental Services, will do thorough testing for contaminants you may not be able to detect on your own.

 On-site, a professional will begin by visually assessing your home, looking for any signs of mold growth or moisture.
 From there, the technician will collect air samples, which are then analyzed to determine the level of air quality in your home.

 As people become more aware of how their environments affect them, indoor air quality is becoming as important of an issue as outdoor air quality.
 There are many benefits to ensuring that the air in your home or building is as pure as possible.
 For people with sensitivity to allergens, such as those suffering with asthma and other respiratory problems, will help to reduce the change of a reaction and ensure they are breathing cleaner air.
 Unusual smells are associated with some of the potential biological pollutants.
 Mildew is one of the most common smells in areas that are moist or have poor air filtration.
 Air quality testing can identify the problem and help solve it.

 EPA Air Quality Recommendations

-To prevent indoor air quality issues, the Environmental Protection has several recommendations and indoor air quality testing will tell you what to do to:
+To prevent indoor air quality issues, the Environmental Protection Agency has several recommendations for environmental testing and indoor air quality testing:

 - Remove the source of pollution.
 With mold and other contaminants, eliminating the source will of the problem with changing the quality of air in your home or building.